Submissions to the 2022 Excellence in Design Awards are now OPEN.

 FIRM ENTRY FORM

-The Firm Entry Form must be completed and returned with the digital submissions.
+The Firm Entry Form is now closed must be completed and returned with the digital submissions.
 Please label the file as the project name.

-The 2022 Design Award Submission Deadline is Wednesday, August 10th at 5:00 pm
+The 2022 Design Award Submission Deadline HAS BEEN EXTENDED TO Friday, August 19th at 5:00 pm

 PROJECT CREDIT FORM